maxcom/lor-jamwiki/README.txt

 DATABASE SETTINGS
 =================

-JAMWiki can operate using files for storage, or using a database.
-For larger implementations a database is highly recommended.
-To utilize a database the following steps are required during initial setup:
+JAMWiki can operate using a pre-configured, embedded database for storage, or using an external database.
+For larger implementations an external database is highly recommended.
+To utilize an external database the following steps are required:

-  1. Install an appropriate JDBC driver in the WEB-INF/lib directory.
+  1. Install an appropriate JDBC driver in your web application server's classpath.
+A typical location is the WEB-INF/lib directory.
 JDBC driver packages can normally be obtained from the database vendor.
   2. Create the JAMWiki database.
 JAMWiki can also use an existing database.
+     Note that sites which support double-byte character sets must use a database with UTF-8 support.
-  3. Create a user login for JAMWiki.
+  3. Create a database user for JAMWiki.
 The user must have permission to create tables and sequences.
-  4. During setup choose "Database" from the persistency-type dropdown menu.
+  4. During the configuration process select your database type from the dropdown menu.
+If your database is not listed select the "ANSI" option, which will use ANSI SQL for all queries.
-     For Oracle, MySql and Postgres choose the appropriate database type; for all other database types choose Ansi.
-Fill out the driver, url, username and password fields.
-Check with your database vendor to determine the appropriate values for each of these fields.
-Some example values are
+  5. Enter the driver, url, username and password information.
+Consult your database documentation to determine the appropriate values for each of these fields.
+Some example values are below:
-     below:

        JDBC driver class: org.postgresql.Driver
        JDBC driver class: com.mysql.jdbc.Driver